 Work with LTS to thrive as experts in IT field.
 We offer our staff opportunities in vast domains, as well as clear career paths.

-The term “Offshore Development Center” may not be that familiar to some businesses.
+The term “Offshore Development Center” (or we call ODC) may not be that familiar to some businesses.
 However, this has been adopted in multiple fields of the IT industry and gaining its reputation as a cost-effective, approachable way of IT Outsourcing.

 Offshore Development Center, short for ODC, is a form of IT Outsourcing that entails the creation of an off-site team to work on a software development project.
 This off-site team will be specifically located in another country other than the country you’re currently working in.
 The three main points of an ODC are:

 For an ODC, the resources included will be the human resources and infrastructure.
 Although the name says for itself the purpose of this off-site team, which is software development, the ODC can also include administrative and supporting staff, all depending on your requests.

 Since it is a “Center”, an ODC is often for large-scale and long-term operations.
 How you manage it lies upon your resources on a management team.
 It could be a single project manager working on-site covering all the monitoring, reports and assessment, or it could be a team of tech engineers from your side.